In order to answer that I want you to understand what is NOT surf fitness. That pic, that is NOT surf fitness.

 I want you to do better with your fitness as it relates to surfing.
-I want to give you a legitimate approach to surf fitness based of sound strength & conditioning principles and throught processes.
+I want to give you a legitimate approach to surf fitness-based of sound strength & conditioning principles and though processes.

 Yes, standing on an unstable surface has its place at times, but the large majority of surfers would gain much more benefit if they just had a basic understanding of SAID principles and bio-motor profiles of sport.